stefanache/MFP-ANAF-RO/python/Fahd_Mirza_A I/ReadMe.md

 0:15
 Discussion of the initial limitations of GPT-Me regarding local model support.
 0:35
-Overview of the capabilities of GPT Me as a terminal-based AI agent tool.
+Overview of the capabilities of GPT-Me as a terminal-based AI agent tool.
 1:06
 Explanation of tool support in models and the importance of selecting the right model for agentic capabilities.
 3:35